sanskrit/raw_etexts_english/blogs/manasataramgini/2013-04-25_chinese-incursion-of-2013-just-the-beginning.md

 +++
-title = "Chinese incursion of 2013: Just thexa0beginning?"
+title = "Chinese incursion of 2013: Just the beginning?"

 +++
 Hindus face three major civilizational threats – two from the